Pediatric Orthopedic surgeons width="1024" height="188"

 Recovery and Healing

 It commonly takes 6 to eight weeks for a stress fracture to heal.
 Doctors may take X-rays when the pain subsides to make sure the fracture has healed.
 When the swelling has subsided enough to reveal skin folds, a patient can begin to put some weight on the area.
 Patients can also use crutches or a cane to avoid stress on the fracture.
 Usually, a child or adolescent with a stress fracture can put weight on the area 2 weeks after the onset of symptoms.
-A little weight-bearing helps heal stress fractures and pain will stop too much stress on the area.
+A little weight-bearing helps heal stress fractures, and pain will stop when too much stress is placed on the area.
 For 6 to 8 weeks after the injury or until the pain is gone, patients should avoid the activity that caused the condition.

 Resuming exercise too soon can delay the healing process and can even cause damage.
 Early on, our doctor can prescribe alternating running days.
 If your child is a runner.
 That also means resting before and after jogging.
 Be aware that if your child rushes back, your child may get hurt again because stress fractures tend to recur.
 About 60% of children who have a stress fracture have had one before.